 My hand selected best links I shared on Twitter from 1/8/2010 through 1/14/2010 in no particular oder: Just call me Tenzing Norbook, I guess.
 Toby Greenwalt's response to Seth Godin's post about libraries and the discussion that takes place in the comments.
-2010: The Only Year of the E-Reader great article from Fast Company on why, despite the awesomeness of many of the new ereaders, they wont … Continue reading Top Ten Links – Week 2
+2010: The Only Year of the E-Reader great article from Fast Company on … Continue reading Top Ten Links – Week 2

 Last week I attended a WebJunction townhall meeting on Tough Economic Times.
 I got some good info from it (there are two more coming up if you're interested).
 Someone in the meeting said we need to appeal to people's emotions.
-It made me start thinking how we can connect with patrons emotionally to demonstrate our worth to the community.
-Showing them numbers isn’t enough, we … Continue reading Using Stories
+It made me start thinking how we can connect with patrons emotionally to demonstrate our … Continue reading Using Stories

 It looks like YouTube will be partnering with MGM to host some full length films (The Magnificent Seven) and old television programs (American Gladiators).
 I didn't see anything about the quality of the videos, if you visit YouTube regularly you know the quality of uploaded videos is pretty poor, surely the shows will be better. … Continue reading YouTube – not just about your 15 seconds of fame anymore

 Earlier this month I attended a Mobius conferernce session about vodcasting in libraries.
 I came back all inspired and fired up.
 I don't think our patrons are ready for vodcasting yet but that didn't stop me from making videos.
-Even better is was perfect timing for Flickr allowing 90 second videos that are much better quality than YouTube.
-Our reference staff has been talking about proactive … Continue reading One more way to use Flickr – videos!
+Even better is was perfect timing for Flickr allowing 90 second videos that are much better quality … Continue reading One more way to use Flickr – videos!

 MRRL now has a Self Checkout Machine (SCOM) and staff made videos to help patrons understand how to use it.
 I got a hold of them and put them on both MRRL's Flickr and Youtube accounts.
-The flickr video is so much clearer, of course we're paying for a pro account, but I can't see why we’d bother with YouTube anymore.
-Am I missing something? … Continue reading SCOM Videos
+The flickr video is so much clearer, of course we're paying for a pro account, but I can't see … Continue reading SCOM Videos